 The introduction this week of NVIDIA’s first-generation “Maxwell” GPUs is a very exciting moment for GPU computing.
 These first Maxwell products, such as the GeForce GTX 750 Ti, are based on the GM107 GPU and are designed for use in low-power environments such as notebooks and small form factor computers.
 What is exciting about this announcement for HPC and other GPU computing developers is the great leap in energy efficiency that Maxwell provides: nearly twice that of the Kepler GPU architecture.
-That makes Maxwell a great architecture for future NVIDIA Tesla products, so stay tuned.

 This post will tell you five things that you need to know about Maxwell as a GPU computing programmer, including high-level benefits of the architecture, specifics of the new Maxwell multiprocessor, guidance on tuning and pointers to more resources.

 1. The Heart of Maxwell: More Efficient Multiprocessors

 Maxwell introduces an all-new design for the Streaming Multiprocessor (SM) that dramatically improves power efficiency.
 Although the Kepler SMX design was extremely efficient for its generation, through its development NVIDIA’s GPU architects saw an opportunity for another big leap forward in architectural efficiency; the Maxwell SM is the realization of that vision.
 Improvements to control logic partitioning, workload balancing, clock-gating granularity, instruction scheduling, number of instructions issued per clock cycle, and many other enhancements allow the Maxwell SM (also called “SMM”) to far exceed Kepler SMX efficiency.
 The new Maxwell SM architecture enabled us to increase the number of SMs to five in GM107, compared to two in GK107, with only a 25% increase in die area.